sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 Azure SKUs to select:
 - Standard NLB.
 - D2s_v3 with extra data SSD premium hard disk (256GB) for the logs.
-- Flexible VM Scale Set.
+- Uniform VM Scale Set.
 - Each VM will have a single Network interface unit.
 - Network acceleration must be used.
 - VM Generation 2 will be used.